-2a 11.55 Oak (pedunc ulate) 1900 Coppice features, Sensitive Natural Woodland, Ancient Semi Natural Woodland, Site · · People with of Local Nature Conservation Importance, Tree Preservation Order
+2a 11.55 Oak 1900 Coppice Archaeological Ancient Semi Natural

+(pedunculate) features, Woodland, Site of

+Sensitive Local Nature

+habitats/species Conservation

+on or adjacent Importance, Tree

+to site Preservation Order

 ASNW.
 Hornbeam and oak coppice with some singled oak and scattered specimens of turkey oak present with a developing understorey in places of hornbeam.
 In some areas the hornbeam coppice is poorly stocked.
 Dense birch occurs in places, hazel with the occasional holly and over-mature sweet chestnut coppice stools are also present.
 A line of horse chestnut has been planted along the eastern boundary of this compartment.
 Rhododendron has been present within 2a, planted initially along the edge of the old Carriageway in Victorian times, but has now been eradicated.

-This sub compartment contains 4 identified coppice cants numbered 2a23, 2a24, 2a33, 2a34, and 1 identified high forest area numbered 2a10.
+This sub compartment contains 3 identified coppice cants numbered 2a23, 2a24, 2a33 and 2 identified high forest areas numbered 2a10 and 2a34.